 What Actions Can You Take Today?

 When we decided to sell everything and travel the country in a van, we quickly got bogged down in all the things we needed to do to make that happen.
 We had to buy, gut and remodel a van.
+We had to learn the ins and outs of van life electrical systems.
 We had to go through all of our stuff, price it, take photos, list it online, have yard sales.
 We had to get our house ready for renters, find a property manager, get new insurance.
 We had to make side money, save, quit our jobs.
 The list went on and on.

 Once we set our goal, we would have been spinning our wheels if we focused on the length of the road ahead.
 Instead, we focused on what was right in front of us.
 We constantly asked ourselves, “What actions can we take today to work towards our trip?”
 And we took those actions.